OilProducts/codex_mcp/README.md

 # Codex Async MCP

-Codex Async MCP wraps the `codex mcp serve` CLI so you can run Codex coding agents as long-lived background jobs through the Model Context Protocol (MCP).
+Codex Async MCP wraps the `codex mcp-server` CLI so you can run Codex coding agents as long-lived background jobs through the Model Context Protocol (MCP).
 It launches the Codex server over stdio, relays streaming events, and exposes them via FastMCP so any MCP-compatible client can supervise and steer Codex remotely.

 ## Highlights
 - Start Codex conversations in detached mode and keep them alive after your turn completes.